cschreib/vif/doc/sphinx/generic-function-guidelines.rst

     vec1d v2 = std::move(tmp);

-This is only possible using expression templates, which currently phy++ does not support for the sake of simplicity.
+This is only possible using expression templates, which currently vif does not support for the sake of simplicity.
 Therefore, if performances are critical you may want to write the loop explicitly (following the guidelines in :ref:`Indexing` for optimal performance).

 A cleaner alternative is to use ``vectorize_lambda_first()``, which transforms a lambda function into a functor with overloaded call operator that works on both vector and scalar values.
 It also supports the optimization for chained calls.
-Contrary to the ``PHYPP_VECTORIZE()`` macro, ``vectorize_lambda_first()`` can be called in any scope, including inside other functions:
+Contrary to the ``VIF_VECTORIZE()`` macro, ``vectorize_lambda_first()`` can be called in any scope, including inside other functions:

 .. code-block:: c++